SulemanKazi/sulemankazi.github.io/projects/azan.md

-## Testing a claim about the muslim call to prayer with open data
+## Fact-checking a claim about the muslim call to prayer with open data

 * Table of Contents
 {:toc}

 The original purpose of this writeup was to create a visualization for how the Azan (The Muslim call to the five daily prayers, see details below) moves across the globe during a period of 24 hours.
-However after doing this, I remembered that I read an article about a decade ago which claimed that the Azan occurs non-stop around the world.
+However after doing this, I remembered reading an article about a decade ago which claimed that the Azan occurs non-stop around the world.
 That is, there isn't any time during the year when the Azan isn't happening somewhere in the world.
 I am curious to know if the claim is true.
 Trying to search for any evidence for this claim leads to an unsubstantiated, [vague](https://www.quora.com/Is-the-sound-of-the-Islamic-call-to-prayer-azan-non-stop-across-the-globe) description and some questionable [animations](https://www.youtube.com/watch?v=Q2Rsq6UmfLc) with no data to back them up.
-Let's walk through how we can use python, freely available open datasets and some heuristics to prove/disprove this and see what we find!
+This calls for a fact check!
+Let's walk through how we can use python, freely available data and some heuristics to prove/disprove this and see what we find!
 All source code is open and reproducible.
-The visualization I made is in the video below and shows how the Azan moves across the world during a 24H period for a given date:
+The visualization I ended up making is in the video below and shows how the Azan moves across the world during a 24H period for a given date:

 <p align="center"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/IQg3wbQmg7U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>
 <p align="center"> </p>